adaltas/node-csv/demo/webpack/README.md

 # `webpack` bunder demonstration

-The project is built with `webpack` version 5 and follow the official [getting started](https://webpack.js.org/guides/getting-started/).
+The project is built with `webpack` version 5.
+It follows the official [getting started](https://webpack.js.org/guides/getting-started/).

 ## Architecture

 The application serves one [HTML page](./dist/index.html) on port `8080` available at `http://localhost:8080`.

-The JavaScript source code is located in [`./src/index.js`](./src/index.js) and import the various packages of the [CSV project](https://csv.js.org/).
-Following the getting started instructions, `webpack` reads this file and generates a new bundle in `./lib/main.js`.
+The JavaScript source code is located in [`./src` folder](./src/).
+Choose the script according to your usage.
+Each script imports the necessary package from the [CSV project](https://csv.js.org/).
+Following the getting started instructions, `webpack` reads this file and generates a new bundle in [`./lib/` folder](./lib/).

 The `webpack` configuration file is located in [`./webpack.config.js`](./webpack.config.js).